kopsha/hopeless-programming/_posts/2021-11-06-the-code-must-go-on.md

 }
 ```

-If this is not a _brain fart_, then I don't know what is...
+If this is not a _brain fart_, then I don't know what is.
+Clearly he is aware of
+the nightmare he just created, but compensates with some clean coding discipline,
+trying to keep the things readable, but obviously he has no clue how to really
+do it.
+Still, that's no reason to stop and think things through.

+> -- Dude, have you ever heard of higher level concepts?
+You code like you're
+> working out, just to burn calories!

+Now, he's not working with us anymore (what a surprise) and I have to fix the
+bug in that apparently clean mess. :poop:

+> Yay, go me!